enumura1/liquidui-animation/README.md

 # Advantages

-- **Customizability**：The LiquidUI Component allows customization of various parameters such as shape, size, and animation intensity.
+- **Customizability**：The liquidui-animation Component allows customization of various parameters such as shape, size, and animation intensity.

 # Installation

 ```

-npm i @enumura/liquidui
+npm i @enumura/liquidui-animation

 ```